Hansen House (Jerusalem): Exhibition space

 Hansen House has a historical exhibit focused on its past as a leper asylum and hosts changing exhibits.
+In 2009, the complex was transferred to the jurisdiction of the Jerusalem Municipality.
+In parallel, four rooms were restored and converted into a permanent exhibition "Behind the Wall" which presents the story of the complex to the public.

 Art school

 The Bezalel Academy Graduate School is located within Hansen House through a unique model, incorporating academic research and studies with communal and social activity.
 Hansen House houses three graduate programs: the Industrial Design Department (design and technology, design and innovation management, and experimental design), the Graduate Program in Urban Design, and a Master in Policy & Theory of the Arts.
 Bezalel's External Studies and a variety of preparatory programs are also taught at Hansen House.
 Fabrication Laboratory - A digital manufacturing lab.
+The Jerusalem Film and Television Fund of the Jerusalem Development Authority is the first municipal film fund of its kind operating in Israel.
+Established in 2008, the fund supports the production of films and television series set in the city, with the aim of reflecting and highlighting the human and everyday aspects of Jerusalem, in contrast to its conventional, institutionalized stereotype.

 Mamuta project

 The Sela-Manca group of independent Jerusalem-based artists initiated Mamuta, a project by Hearat Shulayim (footnote) Foundation in the fields of performance art, video, poetry, and public art.
 Since 2009, Mamuta has aimed to provide a framework for different types of creators—curators, architects, designers, and researchers—who are interested in sharing, knowledge exchange, intensive dialogue, and technological innovation.
 By creating an active community of artists, Mamuta allows for personal growth and collective work.